 Design issues that surfaced during development:

 Initially, I volunteered to take up a task to research what it would take to make an accordion component for a new onboarding flow my team was going to work on.
 After doing all the research and having countless meetings with the designers to figure out every single edge case that the accordion would have, I really wanted to build that component.
-Due to my NDA, I cannot show what it looks like just yet, as it is not officially released even within Intuit, but stay tuned!

 A new UI component is introduced to Quickbooks Online: the accordion + container-like features.
 This component would be used throughout quickbooks for various onboarding flows.
 There are no existing components from Intuit's proprietary component library, and furthermore, the current component library would also be deprecated.
 The designs presented were simply done through sketch; thus, things like easing (animation) as well as accessbility were not thought of during the intial design process.
 Current onboarding flows would either be too long or broken into multiple pages, thus forcing a user with a very rigid flow.